Grax32/Grax32.github.io/articles/RidiculouslyEasyScheduledAzureWebJobs.md

 Please note that if your site is not set to "Always On" (requires at least a Standard web app account), then your scheduled tasks will stop running when your Web App is unloaded.

-> "I find it easier to add the jobs as source files in my web project."
+## I find it easier to add the jobs as source files in my web project.

 Create the "Apps_Data/jobs/triggered" folder in your web project.
 This folder will contain a folder for each of the WebJobs that can be triggered.